sasanmaleknia/Machine-Learning-with-Python/README.md

 # Machine Learning with Python

-Just a bunch of exercises and mini projects I worked on while learning machine learning during my uni days.
+Just a some of exercises and mini projects I worked on while learning machine learning during my uni days.
 All done in Python using libraries like `scikit-learn`, `pandas`, and `NumPy`.
 Sharing here to track my progress and maybe help others too!